Alistair Cole FRGS MEPS TECH IOSH

 Mathew Davies FRGS

-Matt joined the Lifesigns Group after a successful career as a Solicitor Advocate specialising in defending Travel and Leisure clients.
-During this time he was the President of the European Young Bar Association and Director of the Liverpool Law Society.
-He is a qualified Deputy District Judge.
+Matt joined the Lifesigns Group from career as a Solicitor-Advocate in private practice specialising in defending Travel and Leisure clients.
+During this time he was the President of the European Young Bar Association and a Director of the Liverpool Law Society.
 As a fellow of the Royal Geographical Society, he has lectured to ABTA and RGS Members, Tour Operators, University Groups and mountaineering companies on issues from Crisis response, legal training, incident investigation, Disaster litigation and risk assessment.
-Matt was a member of the committee that created British Standard 8848 and advises the Expedition Providers Association on legal matters.
+Matt was a member of the committee that created British Standard 8848 and is a long standing lecturer in Off Site Safety Management and remote area medical and first aid instructor.
+Matt Lectures on the Liverpool School of Tropical Medicine THEM (Travel Health and Expedition Medicine) covering legal and risk related issues.
 He is currently studying for a master’s degree in Risk, Crisis and Disaster Management.

 Sherry has a love of the outdoor world and in particular scuba diving.
 Since qualifiying as a diver, she has dived throughout the Caribbean, Egypt & Maldives.
 She enjoys skiing, running and photography.
 Her background is in Export Sales/Marketing for Blue Chip companies and has recently spent 6 years in the education sector as the PA to a Headteacher.
 Sherry enjoys travel and learning new languages.